 Whether you’re talking about cell phones, televisions, or other home appliances, you can expect the performance of electronics to degrade over time; unsurprisingly, solar panels are no exception to this rule.
 Because of this, solar panel companies offer a power (or performance) warranty, guaranteeing that their products won’t fall below certain output levels after set periods of time.

 Every power warranty has two core components to pay attention to: the term and the warrantied degradation rate.

 Similar to their solar panel product warranty, manufacturers also offer a power warranty for a set amount of time.
-Frankly, there’s not a ton of variability as far as power warranty terms are concerned: nine times out of 10 (disclaimer: this is an estimate – we haven’t done the exact math), your panels will come with a 25-year power performance warranty.
+Frankly, there’s not a ton of variability as far as power warranty terms are concerned; nine times out of 10, your panels will come with a 25-year power performance warranty.
 However, some manufacturers–like Silfab–offer 30 years of protection.